uhasker/getting-things-done-in-next-js/src/chapter1/08-functional-thinking.md

 Note that we didn't change the original object, but created a copy of the object with a different title.

 Immutability and pure functions are closely linked.
-You want to have immutable datastructures which get passed through pure functions to compute results.
+The programs that are easiest to understand are the ones where immutable datastructures are passed through pure functions.

 ### Higher-order functions

-We already talked about the fact that JavaScript functions are just objects.
+We already know that JavaScript functions are just regular objects.
 We even showed an example of how you can assign a function to a variable:

 ```js
 const square = (num) => num * num;
 ```

+This allows us do to interesting things.
-However we can do much more.
-Since functions are just objects we can _pass them to other functions_.
+Because functions are just objects we can _pass them to other functions_.

-For example let's define a function that repeats some action `n` times:
+Consider an example function that repeats some action `n` times:

 ```js
 function repeat(fun, n) {